-Csv's and Excel files make up a huge portion of most business data flows, but most cloud data warehouses don't work well with flat files out of the box.
-Google's Big Query has many limitations for how csv files are formatted.
-You then either have to upload the file each time using batch loading or figure out a way to load your csv somewhere online and use their write API.
-Mode Analytics, a popular BI tool, has stopped natively supporting csv uploads and only accepts connections to databases.
+CSV and Excel files make up a huge portion of most business data flows, but most cloud data warehouses don't work well with flat files out of the box.
+Google's Big Query has many limitations for how CSV files are formatted.
+You then either have to upload the file each time using batch loading or figure out a way to load your CSV somewhere online and use their write API.
+Mode Analytics, a popular BI tool, has stopped natively supporting CSV uploads and only accepts connections to databases.

 So it's annoying to figure out how to combine the data from your flat files with your online sources so that you can share the results with your team.
 Otherwise, the data is "locked" within those flat files and you'll have two different silos: online and offline sources.

 Bringing your flat files online is a breeze in Dropbase.
 Check out this short video showing how:

 If this CSV file comes at you regularly (e.g. daily, weekly, monthly), then you can just drag and drop it again to append the new data with the Dropbase data tables.

 Imagine you're a healthcare insurance company that deals with flat files.
 A lot of them.
 We're talking CSV's from hospitals, Excel files from some private clinics, and actual text files from a genial, geriatric dentist.
 You take data from these different customers that comes in on a regular basis, clean, edit, and validate it, to then drop off the cleaned data to your data warehouse.
 All this requires collaboration among multiple team members: at least a data entry team and an ETL team.
 Every.
 Single.
 Day.